-Using the deliberation statement, the Title IX Consultant will work with the Chair to prepare a Notice of Outcome.
-The Title IX Consultant will then share the letter, including the final determination, rationale, and any applicable sanction(s) with the parties and their Advisors within one business day of receiving the Community Standards Board deliberation statement.
+For cases involving student respondents, the Title IX Coordinator will work with the Chare to prepare a Notice of Outcome using the Community Standards Board's deliberation statement.
+The Title IX Coordinator will then share the Notice of Outcome, including the final determination, rationale, and any applicable sanction(s) with the parties and their Advisors within one business day of receiving the Community Standards Board deliberation statement.

 - The Notice of Outcome will be shared with the parties simultaneously.
 Notification will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official college records, or emailed to the parties' College-issued email or otherwise approved account.
-Once mailed, emailed, and/or received in-person, notice will be presumptively delivered. - The Notice of Outcome will articulate the specific policy(ies) reported to have been violated, including the relevant policy section, and will contain a description of the procedural steps taken by the college from the receipt of the misconduct report to the determination, including any and all notifications to the parties, interviews with parties and witnesses, site visits, methods used to obtain evidence, and hearings held. - The Notice of Outcome will specify the finding on each alleged policy violation; the findings of fact that support the determination; conclusions regarding the application of the relevant policy to the facts at issue; a statement of, and rationale for, the result of each allegation to the extent the college is permitted to share such information under state or federal law; any sanctions issued which the college is permitted to share according to state or federal law; and any remedies provided to the Complainant designed to ensure access to the college's educational or employment programs or activities, to the extent the college is permitted to share such information under state
+Once mailed, emailed, and/or received in-person, notice will be presumptively delivered. - The Notice of Outcome will articulate the specific policy(ies) reported to have been violated, including the relevant policy section, and will contain a description of the procedural steps taken by the college from the receipt of the misconduct report to the determination, including any and all notifications to the parties, interviews with parties and witnesses, site visits, methods used to obtain evidence, and hearings held. - The Notice of Outcome will specify the finding on each alleged policy violation; the findings of fact that support the determination; conclusions regarding the application of the relevant policy to the facts at issue; a statement of, and rationale for, the result of each allegation to the extent the college is permitted to share such information under state or federal law; any sanctions issued which the college is permitted to share according to state or federal law; and any remedies provided to the Complainant designed to ensure access to the college's educational or employment programs or activities, to the extent the college is permitted to share such information under state or federal law (this detail is not typically shared with the Respondent unless the remedy directly relates to the Respondent).

-- or federal law (this detail is not typically shared with the Respondent unless the remedy directly relates to the Respondent). - The Notice of Outcome will also include information on when the results are considered by the college to be final, any changes that occur prior to finalization, and the relevant procedures and bases for any available appeal options.
+The Notice of Outcome will also include information on when the results are considered by the College to be final, any changes that occur prior to finalization, and the relevant procedures and bases for any available appeal options.